jpolkdata/spotify-analysis/README.md

-# spotify-analysis
+# Spotify Data Analysis
-Interact with Spotify API to analyze data.
-Utilizes Terraform, Python, and AWS.
+This app interacts with the Spotify API to determine how album lenghts have changed over time.
+The data analysis starts by evaluating a playlist.
+We take all the artists from that playlist, calculate each of those artists' album lengths, and output some reporting to visualize our findings.